copiousfreetime/launchy/README.md

 ## SYNOPSIS

-You can use launchy on the commandline, within a rails testing environment (i.e. capybara), or via its API.
+You can use launchy on the commandline, within the Capybara and Rspec-rails testing environment, or via its API.

 ### Commandline